mratsim/weave/README.md

 ### Backoff mechanism

-A Backoff mechanism is available for preview, that allow workers with no tasks to sleep instead of spining aimlessly and burning CPU.
+A Backoff mechanism is enabled by default.
+It allows workers with no tasks to sleep instead of spining aimlessly and burning CPU.

-This can be enabled with `-d:WV_EnableBackoff=on`.
+It can be disabled with `-d:WV_Backoff=off`.
-It will become the default in the future.

-⚠️ The backoff mechanism is currently prone to deadlocks where a worker sleeps and never replies anymore leaving the other workers hanging.

 ## Limitations